What are the Annual Financial Statements?

-As per International Accounting Standard 1 (IAS 1), the financial statements primarily consist of statements of financial position, statements of profit or loss, statements of changes in equity, statements of cash flows, and explanatory notes that comprising accounting policies and other explanatory information.
+As per International Accounting Standard 1 (IAS 1), financial statements primarily consist of statements of financial position, statements of profit or loss, statements of changes in equity, statements of cash flows, and explanatory notes that comprise accounting policies and other explanatory information.
 The independent auditor expresses a positive assurance opinion on the audit of annual financial statements.

 What is the Interim Financial Information?

 Interim financial information comprises unaudited financial statements covering a period of less than one year.
 The interim financial information is commonly issued on a quarterly basis and used to keep the entity’s stakeholders updated on its performance and financial position throughout the year.